boyski/pmaudit/README.md

 If some unrelated process comes over and opens files in the audit area during the run the results will of course be contaminated.
 So don't do that.
+Of course this could be a problem for an unaudited build too.

 ### No Support For Parallelism At The Shell Level

-Because the "pmash" technique involves sampling the states of files before and after parallel processes would interfere with it.
+Because the "pmash" technique involves sampling the states of files before and after, parallel processing could interfere with it.
 This is really just the same as above with the interference coming from within.
-It's not a problem for black-box auditing since all changes are subsumed into one transaction; it's only per-shell pmash-style auditing that has parallelism restrictions.
+It's not a problem for top-level, black-box auditing since all changes are subsumed into one transaction; it's only per-shell or per-target pmash-style auditing that has parallelism restrictions.

 Of course this raises a conundrum; much of the value in having a complete dependency graph is that it enables robust parallelism.
-This tool helps us derive a complete dependency graph while at the same time ruling out parallelism so what's the point?
+This tool helps us derive a complete dependency graph while at the same time ruling out parallelism, so what's the point?
 The best answer for now is that it may be helpful to generate/update dependency data in a scheduled (hourly, daily, etc) serial build and let developers rely on that slightly stale data to do parallel builds.
 Or use it occasionally to